m.Stock by Mirae AssetOpen an Account

 A demat account is a mandatory prerequisite for trading in the Indian stock market.
 You cannot buy or sell shares through the primary or secondary market without a demat account.
 However, when you open a demat account, you are obligated to pay certain one-time and recurring fees known as DP charges.
 Wondering what they are?
 Here’s a comprehensive guide on what DP charges mean, their different components and who levies these charges.

 To open such an account, you need to get in touch with a Depository Participant (DP).
-DPs are entities that are empowered by the depositories - NSDL and CDSL - to open demat accounts.
+DPs are entities that are empowered by the depositories - NSDL and CDSL - to open demat account.

 Although depositories like the NSDL and CDSL are the only two entities offering demat accounts in the country, you cannot open an account by approaching them directly.
 Instead, you need to get in touch with a depository participant (DP), which is an intermediary entity empowered to open demat accounts.